 By this time we had made friends online with others who had also heard God call them out of the church.
 They too, had also suffered the consequences.
 Strangely enough, none of them lived in our own country, they were all in the USA.
 We made our first trip to the States to meet some of these friends in 1999.
 We also set up the Unveiling website the same year in order to share some of the things that God had been showing us.

-Christ is my Life and my testimony; this is what I have seen, experienced, and witnessed.
+Christ is my Life and my testimony; He is what I have seen, experienced, and witnessed.
 It is Life… “but not as we’ve known it” because it is in the spiritual and not the physical realm.
 That phrase (which I have often used on Unveiling) is from Star Trek – “It’s life Jim, but not as we’ve known it”!
 The phrase turns out to have been very appropriate.
 So much on this journey has been the opposite of what we had thought and expected, it has been “not as we’ve known it”.
-It is an exciting journey of discovery!
+It is an exciting journey of discovery, unveiling and revelation!

 If this Life is your testimony too, then I celebrate Him with you!
 And if not, then please be real and honest with yourself and with God.
 Give up on going your own way and ask Him to bring you into this Life that He is longing to share with you, for you will never regret it!
 As Jesus Himself said, “I am the Door (the Way in) anyone who enters in through Me will be saved (will live).
 He will come in and he will go out [freely], and will find pasture.
 The thief comes only in order to steal and kill and destroy.
 I came that they may have and enjoy Life, and have it in abundance (to the full, till it overflows).”
 (John 10:9-10 AMP).